 \subsection{Related Literature}

 While there is a large literature on the post-interview NRMP match,\footnote{See the multitude of papers following \citet{RothPeranson:AER1999}.} there are relatively few papers that incorporate the pre-match interview process.
 One of the first to explicitly model interviews in the classic one-to-one matching model is \citet{LeeSchwarz:RAND2017}.
-In their model, before participating in a centralized, two-sided match, firms learn their preferences over workers by first engaging in costly interviews.
-They show that even if firms and workers interview with exactly the same number of agents, the extent of unemployment in the final match depends critically on the overlap between the sets of workers firms interview.
-Three other recent papers that incorporate pre-match interviews are \citet{Kadam:2015}, \citet{Beyhaghi:2019}, and \citet{EcheniqueGonzalezWilsonYariv:2020}.
+In their model, before participating in a centralized, two-sided match, firms learn their preferences over workers by engaging in costly interviews.
+They show that even if firms and workers interview with exactly the same numbers of agents, the extent of unemployment in the final match depends critically on the overlap between the sets of workers that firms interview.
+Three other recent papers that incorporate pre-match interviews include \citet{Kadam:2015}, \citet{Beyhaghi:2019}, and \citet{EcheniqueGonzalezWilsonYariv:2020}.

-Like us, \citet{Kadam:2015} considers the implications of loosened interview constraints for doctors.
-However, the focus is on strategic allocating scarce interview slots.
+Like our paper, \citet{Kadam:2015} considers the implications of loosened interview constraints for doctors.
+However, the focus is on the strategic allocation of scarce interview slots.
 For the sake of tractability, the analysis is for a stylized model of large markets.
-Under the assumption of common preferences, he shows that increasing student capacities may increase total surplus, but not in a Pareto-improving way.
-Moreover, match rate decreases.
-He also highlights that when preferences are not necessarily common, the effect is ambiguous since increased interview capacities dilutes doctors' signaling ability.
+Under the assumption of common preferences over programs, they show that increasing doctors' capacities may increase total surplus, but not in a Pareto-improving way.
+Moreover, the match rate decreases.
+He also highlights that when preferences are not necessarily common, the effect is ambiguous, since increased interview capacities dilute doctors' signaling ability.

 \citet{Beyhaghi:2019} also performs a strategic analysis of a stylized large market model.
-However, she considers a slightly different set up with \emph{application} caps for doctors and interview caps for programs.
-While similar, application caps are not exactly the same as interview caps: they constrain the number of programs a doctor can express interest in at the outset of the interview matching phase, but not the number of interviews she can accept at the end.
-In her model, inequity in the application caps decreases expected total surplus.
+However, they consider a slightly different set up with \emph{application} caps for doctors and interview caps for programs.
+While similar, application caps are not the same as interview caps: they constrain the number of programs a doctor can express interest in at the outset of the interview matching phase, but not the number of interviews she can accept at the end.
+In their model, inequity in the application caps decreases the expected total surplus.
 Moreover, when interview capacity is low, low application caps are socially desirable.